NevermindNilas/TheAnimeScripter/README.md

 - Fixed issue where the last nt frames wouldn't be processed.
 - [Massive] Added Segmentation.
 - Added download_models.py for offline processing.
+- [Massive] Added alpha testing of the After Effects script.
+- Fixed Path issues associated with spaces.